jpverkamp/blog/content/programming/runelang/4 - The Parser (Part 2).md

 ...
 ```

 If we see a `)`, it could either be closing an internal paren (in which case we're staying in expression mode) or closing the parameter list (for example) in which case w're done with the expression.
-What we do next is a much hackier method of making sure that we can parse any {{<wikipedia arity>}} of function with the function's `toString` method.
+What we do next is a much hackier method of making sure that we can parse any [[wiki:arity]]() of function with the function's `toString` method.
 This is... hacky.
 But it works and I don't believe there's a better way to evaluate this in Javascript.

 ## Back to the top